Alan O'Brien

-Alan O'Brien (born 20 February 1985) is a former Irish footballer who last played for Wealdstone.
+Alan O'Brien (born 20 February 1985) is an Irish former footballer who last played for Wealdstone.
 O'Brien, who played as a winger, represented the Republic of Ireland at full international level five times, all while he was on the books of Newcastle United.

 Club career

 Newcastle United

 O'Brien played for Cabinteely and St Josephs at youth level in Ireland before signing for Newcastle United.
 He played in the under–17 national championship winning team who beat Manchester United 5–2 in a final played over two legs at Old Trafford and St James' Park.
 He then featured regularly for the Newcastle reserve team during the 2003/04 season, but he suffered a broken leg in a training ground accident in July 2004.
 O'Brien progressed in the next year to the extent that he was in the first team squad, but he was sent on loan to Carlisle United during October 2005.
 He scored within 10 minutes of his debut for Carlisle, but the loan spell was cut short due to injury.

 O'Brien made his Newcastle first team debut on 7 January 2006 in a FA Cup tie against Mansfield Town.
 Wolves and Norwich City were interested in signing O'Brien, but Glenn Roeder kept O'Brien due to the demands on a small Newcastle squad.
 O'Brien eventually made his first full Premier League appearance on 20 January 2007 against West Ham United at St James' Park.
 He played the full 90 minutes against West Ham, but never made another first team start.